 Methods:

 Results: Present all relevant results completely and concisely.
 Wherever possible, results should be presented via figures and tables.
-There is a limit of 8 figures/tables, so choose carefully which figures and tables to present.
+There is a limit of 8 figures and tables (max of 5 figures and 3 tables), so choose carefully which figures and tables to present.
 Figures should be publication quality.
-If possible, please include R code for generating your figures as part of your supplemental code.
+Include code for generating your figures in your project GitHub repository (see below).

 Discussion: Write at least three paragraphs that put the results in a larger context (returning to the research questions/hypotheses) and discuss areas of uncertainty.
 Potential topics are possible violations of assumptions, and future work that your analysis suggests would be profitable.